BioDAG/GridCG/example/README.md

 <h1> A working example </h1>

-This folder contains a full working example of reasonable size (10 medium size genomes) for the user to experiment with.
+This folder contains a full working example of reasonable size (10 medium sized genomes) for the user to experiment with.

 Run it using `./masterscript InputParams test`